SpenceKonde/megaTinyCore/megaavr/extras/Ref_Analog.md

 DACREF0 is the the reference voltage for the analog comparator, AC0.
 On the 1-series, this is the same as the `DAC0` voltage (yup, the analog voltage is shared).
 Analog comparators AC1 and AC2 on 1-series parts with at least 16k of flash also have a DAC1 and DAC2 to generate a reference voltage for them (though it does not have an output buffer), .
 On the 2-series, this is only used as the AC0 reference voltage; it cannot be output to a pin. .
 Unlike the AVR DA-series parts, which have neither `VDDDIV10` nor `INTREF` as an option so reading the reference voltage through `DACREF0` was the only way to determine the operating voltage, there is not a clear use case for the ability to measure this voltage.

-`*` Note that the I/O headers omit several options listed in the datasheet; For Dx-series, DACREF options aren't listed in the I/O headers for MUXPOS or Ground, but we still provide te constants listed above, consistent with the datasheet.
+`*` Note that the I/O headers omit several options listed in the datasheet; For Dx-series, DACREF options aren't listed in the I/O headers for MUXPOS or Ground, but we still provide the constants listed above, consistent with the datasheet.
 `?` The DD-series lists a "BGTEMPSENSE" option in the preliminary datasheet.
-It's suposed t obe a better temperature sensor.
+It's supposed to be a better temperature sensor.
 It is not mentioned anywhere other than the muxpos table, and may end up being dropped from the final datasheet.
 This will be classified as an AVR Research Mystery if full information isn't available when silicon starts shipping, with the reward for someone who figures out and finds that it works being an DD-series breakout board, with chip mounted, of your choice (or a quantity of bare boards TBD).
 If you find, sadly, that it doesn't work, you'll still be eligible for a bounty of a smaller number of bare DD-breakout boards.
 `†` This options is available only on ACD1 of the tinyAVR 1-series parts.

 ### Analog Resolution